forestgrape/coronavirus/economics.md

 * Support Salaries (the businesses are supported to pay the salaries.
 The businesses profit since they can keep the employees and thus are ready to restart)
 * Liquidity measures: Credit scheme or guarantees

 > // Short-term support in case of sudden changes can be adequate to prevent disruption.
 Mid-term and long-term, credit markets mostly work for businesses.
 Businesses providing important social services can be considered worth supporting.
-However subsidizing important social services is an alternative  (i.e. support all providing important social services but coupled to requirements on the services).
+However subsidizing important social services directly is an alternative  (i.e. support all providing important social services but coupled to requirements on the services).

 #### Pro/Contra
 [in work]

 ### Universal Financial Support
 Also called Helicopter Money.
-Hand out many to everybody.
+Hand out money to everybody.
 The idea is that the initial consumption starts economic cycles i.e. the initial consumptions yields well going businesses which then invest and generate in turn demands.
 #### Effects
 * Individuals/households tend to spend additional money quickly, so a timely increase in private consumption is the result.
-#### Pro
+#### Pro/Contra
 + timely
 #### Contra
 - very expensive and thus increasing debt
 - may not help those enough who need it most
+#### Experiences
+* To tackle deflation in Japan in the 00's there were rounds of helicopter-money.

 ### Financial Support versus Capital Services
 Financial services denotes capital support without any refund mechanism:
 > ###### Financial Support
-> On this page: *Financial Support* denotes credits without repayment/refund or any other financial obligation.
+> On this page: *Financial Support* denotes credits without repayment/refund nor any other financial obligation.

-Capital services on the other hand, denote capital provided subject to some refund mechanism:
+Capital services on the other hand, denote capital provided subject to some refund mechanism and possibly risk assessment (e.g. business plan checks) and advices.

 > ###### Capital Services
-> On this page: *Capital Services* provide a legal person with capital and possible advices/guidance in trade to some owe value/return rule.
-Examples are: classical credits with some interest rate, share/stock in return for initial capital and (convertible) loans.
+> On this page: *Capital Services* provide a legal person with capital and possible advices/guidance in trade to some owe value (e.g. shares) and/or return rule (payback and interest rates).

+Examples of capital services are: classical credits with some interest rate, share/stock in return for initial capital and (convertible) loans.

 ### Capital Services